ghastlymirror/astro-yi/src/content/blog/i-drew-birds-using-photos.md

 toc: true
 ogImage: /images/blog/sparrowsketc.jpg
 preview: /images/blog/sparrowsketc.jpg
 description: When I´m not trying to develop my photography skills, I´m practicing sketching.
 I´m pretty much a beginner and hope to improve.
-Using Reference is how I Learn
+Using References is how I Learn
 ---

 When I´m not trying to develop my photography skills, I´m practicing sketching.
 I´m pretty much a beginner and hope to improve over time.
 Now, sometimes I like to join both types of creativity and make something out of it so here are a bunch of drawings that I made by using photo references that I took myself.